selectiveintellect/vic/syntax.md

     $var1 = 20;
     $var2 = "hello";
     $var3 = 0xAB;

+There are **no** such things as variable declarations.
+The type of the variable is automatically inferred by the `vic compiler.
+The first time a particular variable is used is where it gets _declared_.
+Currently, as of version 0.12, all variables are global.
+There is no scoping implemented.
+However, to have a variable be accessed by a simulator, they have to be exported using the pragma.

 String and numeric literals are supported as in any language.
 Strings can be enclosed within single or double quotes.
 Numeric literals supported are